 Factual Reporting: HIGH

-Founded in 1884, The Southwest Times Record is a daily newspaper in Fort Smith, Arkansas and covers 10 counties in western Arkansas and eastern Oklahoma.
+Founded in 1884, The Southwest Times Record is a daily newspaper in Fort Smith, Arkansas, covering 10 counties in western Arkansas and eastern Oklahoma.
 The current editor is Mardi Taylor.

 Funded by / Ownership

 The Southwest Times Record is owned by the New Media Investment Group, which has been bought by Gatehouse Media that owns 100’s of small and mid-market papers across the USA.
-Like most print and web papers, they are funded through subscriptions and advertising.
+Advertising and subscription fees generate revenue.

 Analysis / Bias

-National and international news is covered through the Associated Press and other national newspapers.
+The Associated Press and other national newspapers cover national and international news.
 Editorially, Op-Eds lean both left and right and in-between.